open/close all folders

 - Krusty the Clown in The Simpsons once shot his half brother Luke Perry out of a cannon.
 The shot missed, sending Luke out of the studio, through a sandpaper factory and a display of half-price acid at the Kwik-E-Mart before he landed in a mattress warehouse.
 Which was then blown up.
 He also often shot Sideshow Bob out of a cannon, which contributed to Bob's hatred of him in "Krusty Gets Busted."
 (This later comes back to good use in "The Great Louse Detective", when Bob has to shoot himself out of the cannon on one Mardi Gras float in order to save Homer from getting Impaled with Extreme Prejudice in the swordfish museum.)

 - The Tick had a supporting cast member called The Human Bullet who was frequently fired at the episode's climactic battle scene by his child (or neighbor in one case).
 He usually had little beneficial effect on the fight, if he ever made it in time at all.

 - In the My Little Pony: Friendship Is Magic episode Pinkie Pride, Pinkie Pie fires herself out of her party cannon, followed by Rainbow Dash being fired out of Cheese Sandwich's party artillery piece.

 - Wile E. Coyote and the Road Runner: Wile E. has attempted to fire himself out of a cannon multiple times in his neverending quest to catch the Road Runner.
-What he has achieved is multiple new ways to injure himself.
+What he has achieved are multiple new ways to injure himself.